Understanding Carbon Credits

 • Likely to be a high-cost approach overall

-• Long lead time (e.g., 3-5 years, variable by project type) before offset credits are finally issued.
-(Methodology must be developed, the project must be developed and implemented)
+• Long lead time (e.g., 3-5 years, variable by project type) before carbon credits are finally issued (the methodology must be developed, the project must be developed and implemented)

 • Risky, since it can be difficult to get new methodologies approved

-• Offset credits are delivered over time rather than in a single year
+• Carbon credits are delivered over time rather than in a single year

 • Requires time, resources, and expertise to develop relationships and identify good projects for investment